Quantum $K$-invariants via Quot schemes II: Introduction

 \section{Introduction}

 Let $\grass$ denote the Grassmannian of $r$-dimensional subspaces of $\mathbb{C}^N$, and let $C$ be a smooth curve of genus $g$.
 Grothendieck's Quot scheme on $C$ compactifies the space of morphisms from $C$ to $\grass$.
-Strømme~\cite{Stromme} initiated the study of the Quot scheme for $C = \bP^1$, later extended by Bertram~\cite{Bertram2} to explore the quantum cohomology of the Grassmannian.
-The Quot scheme on a genus $g$ curve has also been used to compute fixed-domain Gromov-Witten counts~\cite{Bertram3, Bertram, Marian-Oprea}, with extensions to type A flag varieties and isotropic Grassmannians~\cite{CF1, CF2, CF3, Chen1, KreschTamvakis, Sinha}.
+Str\o mme~\cite{Stromme} initiated the study of the Quot scheme for $C = \bP^1$, later extended by Bertram~\cite{Bertram2} to explore the quantum cohomology of the Grassmannian.
+The Quot scheme on a genus $g$ curve has also been used to compute fixed-domain Gromov--Witten counts~\cite{Bertram3, Bertram, Marian-Oprea}, with extensions to type A flag varieties and isotropic Grassmannians~\cite{CF1, CF2, CF3, Chen1, KreschTamvakis, Sinha}.

-In our previous work~\cite{SinhaZhang}, we showed that the quantum $K$-ring and related $K$-theoretic Gromov-Witten invariants of Grassmannians can be studied through the Quot scheme.
+In our previous work~\cite{SinhaZhang}, we showed that the quantum $K$-ring and related $K$-theoretic Gromov--Witten invariants of Grassmannians can be studied through the Quot scheme.
 We also demonstrated that the topological quantum field theory (TQFT) associated with the quantum $K$-ring is naturally expressed via certain (virtual) Euler characteristics of sheaves over Quot schemes.

 In this paper, we present formulas for these Euler characteristics over the Quot scheme, giving a $K$-theoretic analogue of the Vafa--Intriligator formulas.
 In the genus-zero case, we derive a bialternant formula for the relevant invariants.
 As an application, we prove vanishing results used in Part I~\cite{SinhaZhang} to study the quantum $K$-ring of Grassmannians, including proving the finiteness of the quantum product and deriving ring presentations.
 In the final section, we introduce an algorithm to compute the quantum $K$-product, yielding a quantum $K$-Littlewood--Richardson rule for $\grtwo$, with a multiplication table for $\qk(\mathrm{Gr}(3,6))$ provided in the appendix.